 Configure Disaster Recovery as a Service (DRaaS) feature for your VMware servers to extend the cloud-based data protection for enterprise infrastructure.
 See Configure DRaaS for more information.

-- Configure Phoenix to backup and restore NAS share
+- Configure Druva to back up and restore NAS share

-Watch the following video to configure Phoenix to back up your NAS shares.
+Watch the following video to configure Druva to back up your NAS shares.

-- Configure Phoenix to backup and restore Oracle Databases
+- Configure Druva Phoenix to back up and restore SQL Databases

-Watch the following video to set up Phoenix to back up your Oracle databases.
+Watch the following video to set up Druva to back up your SQL databases.

 - (Optional configuration) Configure CloudCache

 CloudCache temporarily stores backup data before it syncs the data with Druva Cloud.
 You need to install CloudCache on a Windows server in your own environment.

 Onboard Azure subscriptions by registering your Azure Tenant and authorizing Druva to onboard new Azure subscriptions.
 Select a preferred Druva storage to back up your data from a specific Azure Region.
 Configure backup settings.
 To know more Configure Azure virtual machines for backup.

 To get started with the deployment of AWS workloads and configure accounts using AWS Cloud Formation Template, refer to Set up Cloud Ranger.
 Once you have configured your Druva AWS account, you can start backup and restore of AWS workloads.